TonyArchBrown/sirilAutomation/README.md

     |--*.cr2

 ### Base Directory
-Optional - if no base directory is provided then the current working directory is assumed to be the directory otherwise provie the path to the base directory
+Optional - if no base directory is provided then the current working directory is assumed to be the directory otherwise provide the path to the base directory

 ### Master bias file path
 Required - path and name of the master bias file to use to use for the pre-processing of files